 The technology that drives your website will likely have implications for the type of ongoing hosting and maintenance service that the agency recommends.

 The purpose of the website will work hand-in-hand with the type of business and the intended target market, as it aims to identify the goals for the website.
 Goals can be multiple, so a website may need to do a number of things to serve the business well.

 The Size of the Website

-We often get people asking the cost of building a website made up of “x” number of pages.
+We often get people asking about the business website cost of a site made up of “x” number of pages.
 While the number of pages is a consideration it is never the only consideration.
 In fact, dictating the number of pages at the start of the job is likely going to do your business a disservice.
 A professional web agency will want to have the freedom to make the best website they can.
 To build the best website they will need some flexibility in how the site is constructed.
-So a web agency may give you ballpark costings associated within a page number range, but rarely will they commit to an exact number of pages.
+So a web agency may give you ballpark website cost associated within a page number range, but rarely will they commit to an exact number of pages.

 The size of the website will also be a determining factor in the hosting cost that the agency recommends for you.
 Ongoing monthly maintenance should also be included in this cost, and the size of the site can have implications here as well.

 Any Web Agency of worth will cover all aspects of the process of building and launching your website upfront.
 However, it pays to be armed with a little knowledge.
 When in doubt always ask.
 Here are some other things that you should add to your checklist of services that should be included with any quote for your business website costing.